CPMpy/cpmpy/docs/modeling.md

 ### Assumption-based solving
 SAT and CP-SAT solvers oftentimes support solving under assumptions, which is also supported by their CPMpy interface.
-Assumption variables are usefull for incremental solving when you want to activate/deactivate different subsets of constraints without copying (parts of) the model or removing constraints and re-solving.
+Assumptions are usefull for incremental solving when you want to activate/deactivate different subsets of constraints without copying (parts of) the model or removing constraints and re-solving.
 By relying on the solver interface directly as in the previous section, the state of the solver is kept in between solve-calls.
 Many explanation-generation algorithms ([see](./api/tools/explain.rst) `cpmpy.tools.explain`) make use of this feature to speed up the solving.